jaredmdunn/wherever-we-go/04_games-modes/03_missions.md

 - A **deception** might attempt to *smuggle contraband* past a checkpoint or *trick a noble into revealing secrets*.
 - A **research** mission might seek to *discover the source of the curse* or *locate a lost ruin*.

 Having a clear goal keeps the mission focused.
-If the goal changes mid-mission, that’s okay—it’s part of the evolving story.
+If the goal changes mid-mission, that’s okay-it’s part of the evolving story.

 ### Starting Situation